christiebarron/aiTextDetector/projectPlanning/project2Report.md

 ### Loading

 Loading was accomplished by using QuickDBD to develop entity relationship diagrams between the 10 tables with sample essays and mock additional data.
+See the [databaseDocumentation](https://github.com/christiebarron/aiTextDetector/tree/main/primary/Project2DatabaseDocumentation) folder for additional information.
 Figure 1 provides a depiction of the final ERD:

 ![Figure 1](https://github.com/christiebarron/aiTextDetector/blob/main/primary/Project2DatabaseDocumentation/Final%20Draft%20ERD.png)